 Saint Martin's University participates in transfer agreements with 29 community colleges in the state of Washington.
-Community college graduates who have a Direct Transfer Associate of Arts Degree completed after 1990 and are admitted to Saint Martin's will begin with junior standing.
+Community college graduates who have a Direct Transfer Associate's Degree completed after 1990 and are admitted to Saint Martin's will begin with junior standing.
 They will have satisfied Saint Martin's General University Requirements with the exception of one course in religion and one course in philosophy.
 Transfer credits not included in a Direct Transfer Associate Degree will be evaluated on a course-by-course basis, and credits will be applied to academic major requirements according to established guidelines and policies.
-Community college graduates who have a Direct Transfer Associate of Science Degree completed before 1990 may be admitted to Saint Martin's but still may be required to take several core courses as determined by an admission counselor or the University's registrar following a transcript evaluation.
+Community college graduates who have a Direct Transfer Associate of Science Degree completed before1990 may be admitted to Saint Martin's but still may be required to take several core courses as determined by an admission counselor or the University's registrar following a transcript evaluation.

 A maximum of 90 semester hours (135 quarter hours) from regionally accredited institutions will be accepted toward fulfillment of requirements for a baccalaureate degree.
 Transfer credits from a two-year regionally accredited college may not exceed 60 semester hours (90 quarter hours).
-No more than 30 semester hours (45 quarter hours) earned by extension or correspondence will be accepted.
-Of these, no more than six semester hours (nine quarter hours) may be taken by correspondence.
+No more than 30 semester hours (45 quarter hours) earned by extension or extended learning programs will be accepted.
 Credits earned more than nine years ago will be reviewed to determine transferability.